What you need to know about milk teeth

 As soon as the first tooth announces its arrival, brushing both morning and evening is important.
 Brushing can be a daily struggle, but until the child becomes accustomed to brushing teeth, it may be easier to brush while the child is lying down.
 Then, the child can sit on your lap, with the head in the corner of your arm – and in the end it will go playfully easy.

-It can also be a good idea to let the child brush a little him/herself, and make the tooth brushing a little playful – for example with the rabbit’s brushing song.
+It can also be a good idea to let the child brush a little him/herself, and make the tooth brushing a little playful – for example with the Happy Teeth brushing song and music video.
 Moreover, another advice is to use a soft toothbrush adapted to the child’s age and choose a toothpaste that is adapted to the child’s first teeth.

 When do children start loosing their milk teeth?

 The loosing of milk teeth usually begins at the age of 5, and approximately when the child turns 13 all deciduous teeth have erupted.
 Then, also 28 permanent teeth will have erupted.
 While some never get wisdom teeth, others get it when they are around 18.
 However, it is not uncommon to have wisdom teeth erupt up to the age of 26.